 Website Turning Tides

-Established 30 years ago, Turning Tides is a multifunctional, complex needs homelessness charity.
-Our mission is to end local homelessness.
+Turning Tides is a multifunctional, complex needs homelessness organisation that works in Worthing, Adur, Littlehampton, Horsham and Mid Sussex.
+It has over 150 staff and 250 volunteers.
+Its mission is to end local homelessness.

 A full job description and person specification along with an application form are available to download from our website.

 To apply, please ensure you complete an application form, including your responses to the shortlisting criteria (in Person Specification), along with a completed Equal Opportunities Questionnaire.

 You can either fill out these forms online or download them from the right and send to: firstname.lastname@example.org.
 Please note Turning Tides do not accept CV’s.

 Closing date for applications: Sunday 4th September 2022.

 Turning Tides requires all staff and volunteers to be committed to safeguarding and promoting the welfare of vulnerable adults.
 Successful applicants (dependent on role) are required to undertake an Enhanced Disclosure via the Disclosure and Barring Service (DBS).

 Please note that Turning Tides will only contact the candidates that have been shortlisted for interview.
 If you have not heard from the organisation within 3 weeks please assume you have been unsuccessful this time.